AllanWang/KAU/core/README.md

 In the spirit of Kotlin's Lazy delegate, KAU supports a resettable version.
 Calling `lazyResettable` produces the same delegate, but with an additional `invalidate` method.

-To further simplify this, any class can implement the `LazyResettableRegistry` interface by `LazyResettableRegistryDelegate`.
+To further simplify this, there is also a `LazyResettableRegistry` class that can be used to hold all resettables.
-This will allow you to call `lazyResettableRegistered`, and then `invalidateLazyResettables` to invalidate all registered lazy delegates.
-The registry is weakly held, so you may pass the delegate to other classes if necessary.
+The instance can be passed through the `lazyResettable` method, or classes can provide their own extension functions to register the delegates by default.